Bruneckerhöhle

 Description

-This cave is located comfortably in the valley.
+This cave is located comfortably in the valley close to the pass road.
+This is probably the reason why tours were offered into the cave, although it is actually too difficult for the inexperienced.
 The Bruneckerhöhle is a river cave and visits are only possible at times of low rainfall.
 Good weather is essential for any visit, and so all tours may be cancelled when the weather changes.
 The big danger is, that visitors are trapped in the cave by rising water and may drown.

 The cave has long passages with low ceiling and some climbs.
-The visit it strenuous and only suitable to adults.
+The visit it strenuous and only suitable for adults.
 Participants should bring rubber boots, working gloves, old clothes, Schlaz (caving overall).

-Update 2014: This semi-wild cave trip was offered by the certified cave guide Herbert Burian in 2010.
+Update 2014: This cave trekking tour was offered by the certified cave guide Herbert Burian in 2010.
 We cound not find any traces of him on the web now.
 If he discontinued the tours it is not possible to visit this cave any more.
 This cave is too dangerous to go in without competent guide.
+However, the cave is gated and thus inaccessible without a guide.